-- A. General Education (pages 24-27): Normally completed during the first two years of attendance. - B. MAJOR REQUIREMENTS: Completion of any approved major. - C. Program Requirements: No specific courses required, but students should select courses from a variety of fields that will best prepare them for the LSAT toward the end of their junior year. - D. ADDITIONAL INFORMATION: Students are advised to take additional writing and speaking courses, to possess basic computer skills, to become involved in on-campus activities, and to do volunteer/apprentice work in a law firm.
+- A. General Education (p.
+27-30): Normally completed during the first two years of attendance. - B. Major Requirements: Completion of any approved major. - C. Program Requirements: No specific courses required, but students should select courses from a variety of fields that will best prepare them for the LSAT toward the end of their junior year. - D. Additional Information: Students are advised to take additional writing and speaking courses, to possess basic computer skills, to become involved in on-campus activities, and to do volunteer/apprentice work in a law firm.